 At SNOLAB, risk management supports the delivery of the strategic goals, and is essential for entering in dialogue with various stakeholders and prioritizing work.

-To learn more about how SNOLAB manages its risks, consult the presentation made by SNOLAB at the 2015 MSI workshop.
+To learn more about how SNOLAB manages its risks, consult the presentation made by SNOLAB.

 SNOLAB is a world-class science facility located deep underground in the operational Vale Creighton nickel mine near Sudbury.
-The combination of great depth and cleanliness allows extremely rare interactions and weak processes to be studied in the field of sub-atomic physics.
+The combination of great depth and cleanliness allows extremely rare interactions and weak processes to be studied in the field of sub-atomic physics and underground research.

 Phone: 705.692.7000 ext.
 2222